Think tank: Governmental theory

 The role of think tanks has been conceptualized through the lens of social theory.
 German political scientist Dieter Plehwe argues that think tanks function as knowledge actors within a network of relationships with other knowledge actors.
-Such relationships including citing academics in publications or employing them on advisory boards, as well as relationships with media, political groups and corporate funders.
+Such relationships include citing academics in publications or employing them on advisory boards, as well as relationships with media, political groups and corporate funders.
 They argue that these links allow for the construction of a discourse coalition with a common aim, citing the example of deregulation of trucking, airlines, and telecommunications in the 1970s.
 Plehwe argues that this deregulation represented a discourse coalition between the Ford Motor Company, FedEx, neo-liberal economists, the Brookings Institution and the American Enterprise Institute.

-Elite theory considers how an "elite" influence the actions of think tanks and potentially bypass the political process, analysing the social background and values of those who work in think tanks.
+Elite theory considers how an "elite" influences the actions of think tanks and potentially bypasses the political process, analysing the social background and values of those who work in think tanks.
 Pautz criticizes this viewpoint because there is in practice a variety of viewpoints in think tanks and argues it dismisses the influence that ideas can have.